-National Heritage Science Forum - Trustee (Honorary Treasurer)
+National Heritage Science Forum - Trustee

-The National Heritage Science Forum (NHSF) seeks to appoint an Honorary Treasurer to join its Board of Trustees at the next AGM in January 2026.
+The National Heritage Science Forum (NHSF) is looking for two trustees to join its Board at the next AGM in January 2026.

 NHSF is a membership organisation and registered charity that:

 - helps organisations with an interest in heritage science to work together, and - works to demonstrate the public benefit of heritage science.